Prosperibe12/microservice-auth/ReadMe.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update Environment Variables or contact Prosperibe12@gmail.com.

 ## License